AvivEngelberg/Classifying-IoT-Traffic/README.md

 ### action=4: Subset Identification - Using Full Comparison Check
 Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation file of each device, and at least one tested simulation file of a subset of devices.

-<ins>What it does</ins>: Based on the learnt simulations, printing to stdout the estimated subset of active devices in every tested simulation file - using the Full Comparison Check algorithm (for more information - see [arXiv Preprint](https://arxiv.org/abs/2110.11188)).
+<ins>What it does</ins>: Based on the learnt simulations, printing to stdout the estimated subset of active devices in every tested simulation file - using the Full Comparison Check algorithm (for more information - see [Paper link](https://dl.acm.org/doi/10.1145/3559613.3563191)).

 ### action=5: Subset Identification - Using Fast Scores Bsed Check (FSBC)
 Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation file of each device, and at least one tested simulation file of a subset of devices.

-<ins>What it does</ins>: Based on the learnt simulations, printing to stdout the estimated subset of active devices in every tested simulation file - using the FSBC algorithm (for more information - see [arXiv Preprint](https://arxiv.org/abs/2110.11188)).
+<ins>What it does</ins>: Based on the learnt simulations, printing to stdout the estimated subset of active devices in every tested simulation file - using the FSBC algorithm (for more information - see [Paper link](https://dl.acm.org/doi/10.1145/3559613.3563191)).

 ### action=6: Estimating value of W
 Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation file of each device simulated with **W** per each value of **W** you are examining, and at least one tested simulation file of a device.